Changissnz/nu_merchant_principal/README.md

 exiting out of the cycle into another.
 If the subject is the only one that has entered the exited cycle, the cycle ceases to be relevant and thus dies.
 The subject is a
-<ins>cycle-breaker</ins> of an agent then.
-The non-constant
+<ins>cycle-breaker</ins> of an agent then, for themself
-cycle can also shrink.
-In ASOC2, if the connection of node
-$5$ to $P_X$, the entry point into the other side, results in a long-running imbalance of flow out of the five-node cycle
-$C$, $C$ will shrink by some variable rate, and eventually terminate in motion and existence.
+first and by their possible status of being last, against the cycle.
+The non-constant cycle can also shrink.
+In ASOC2, if the connection of node $5$ to $P_X$, the entry point into the other side, results in a long-running imbalance of flow out of the five-node cycle $C$, $C$ will shrink by some variable rate, and eventually terminate in motion and existence.
 Circular reasoning for the existence of cycles does little to aid in understanding why this phenomenon can occur.
 There is the common perspective that a terminated cycle is part of a greater cycle's planned steps.
-So great is the greater cycle that once its steps have been planned and put into motion, there is no determinism that can produce anything other than those steps for the foreseeable future.
+So great is the greater cycle in its determination that once its steps have been planned and put into motion, there is no determinism that can produce anything other than those steps for the foreseeable future.

 Back to the topic of the individuality of the cycle, the design of a particular cycle could be suited to produce